 - Social Marketing Poster Campaign

 - Assess your barriers to intervening take a moment to answer these questions about the barriers that may prevent you from intervening in a given situation.

 - Comprehensive Campus Wide Training - The first training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
 Trainings are held regularly throughout the academic year.
 Please check this website frequently for information about upcoming trainings.
-Our next two training dates are scheduled for September 4th and 7th.
+Our next two training is scheduled for November 3rd from 7-10pm.
 You can find more details about the trainings and register through this form.